imnmo/java-learnings/AdvicesIreceived.md

 5. weekends I need to take off for about 4-6 hours outside computer(dinner, movie, meetups -everything non-computer)
 6. Music pumps me a lot
 7.
+##  MySkillz ##

+-- Amazing learner and get fast on learning somthing new and implement them..
+-- Good strategy thinker!!!
+-- Kknows to how to build up the thiungs
+-- Architecture and putting things I like(Good at)
+--

 ### What I like ###